Multidisciplinary Approach Shrinks Glioma, Elevates Quality of Life

 Targeting the Tumor

-Lukas recommended an aggressive treatment protocol that included a combined radiation and oral chemotherapy regimen for six weeks, followed by 12 cycles of oral chemotherapy over 12 months.
+An aggressive treatment protocol was recommended that included a combined radiation and oral chemotherapy regimen for six weeks, followed by 12 cycles of oral chemotherapy over 12 months.

 Radiation oncologist Steven Chmura, MD, PhD, used advanced techniques to shrink the tumor.
 Image-guided radiation therapy (IGRT) provided real-time pictures of the structures in the brain while delivering radiation beams contoured to the shape of the tumor, allowing Chmura to directly target the tumor with powerful radiation while sparing healthy brain tissue.

 “The radiation was never painful and I was never sickened by the chemotherapy,” said Davis, who continued to work full time as the managing director of a tax consulting firm in Chicago while receiving his therapy.
 “In a way, I looked forward to my daily radiation treatments.
-I felt like I was fighting back with the help of Dr. Lukas, Dr. Gabikian and Dr. Chmura.”
+I felt like I was fighting back with the help of Dr. Chmura.”

 Regular scans during therapy revealed a progressively shrinking tumor.
 At the end of treatment in March 2012, an MRI showed it was less than half its initial size.